12u is closed @ 5/20/23

 ** This is not an "open" club type program...if you have a town travel/ all star team we will likely defer and you should be inquiring to play there.

 I/We further acknowledge that we have reviewed the program outline at www.northjerseyvipers.com that contains the program description, goals & offerings (as well as other Organizational representations).
 I further acknowledge that I had the opportunity to ask any and all questions prior to registering/ paying, and I make this decision freely.
-The outline and offerings are based in “Good Faith” and serve as general guidelines since there can be things that change beyond the Organization’s control, including but not limited to Executive Orders, state/ local mandates and potential impact and/ or limitations due to CoVid-19 but not limited to CoVid 19.
+The outline and offerings are based in “Good Faith” and serve as general guidelines since there can be things that change beyond the Organization’s control, including but not limited to Executive Orders, state/ local mandates, and potential impact and/ or limitations due to CoVid-19 but not limited to CoVid 19.
 You acknowledge that any loss of schedule (practice or games) are beyond the control of the organization.
-As shown in since Return To Play in 2020, the organization will address any actual interruptions and quarantines on an ongoing basis and review on a case by case basis.
+As shown in since Return To Play in 2020, the organization will address any actual interruptions and quarantines on an ongoing basis and review on a case-by-case basis.
 NO REFUNDS WILL BE PROVIDED FOR LOST TRAINING OR TOURNAMENT TIME and all decisions by “The Organization” are final.
 Along with the general description, the website also contains uniform expectations, practice/game expectations, playing time considerations, etc....
 Coaches, player availability, weather and misc. schedules can impact practice scheduling and practices can be cancelled.
 We will always "err" on the side of caution with weather.
-Further, if school is cancelled for weather/ power/ state of emergency, etc…, there is a great chance (90%+) that all indoor facility practices will be cancelled.
-We do look at these case by case but will always be cautious to ensure the safety of our players, coaches and parents.
+Further, if school is cancelled for weather/ power/ state of emergency, etc.…, there is a great chance (90%+) that all indoor facility and / or outdoor events will be cancelled.
+We do look at these case by case but will always be cautious to ensure the safety of our players, coaches, and parents.

-Volunteers: “The Organization” is always looking for volunteers and acknowledge that many of the best ideas come from our parents and players.
-Should a parent/ guardian have a concern, objection or question on what/why/how/when something happens or is managed, they should first approach their coach, then the ownership.
+Volunteers: We are always looking for volunteers and acknowledge that many of the best ideas come from our parents and players.
+Should a parent/ guardian have a concern, objection, or question on what/why/how/when something happens or is managed, they should first approach their coach, then the ownership.
 Parents should be prepared to offer ideas, suggestions, and alternative solutions whenever possible.
-We want to hear from you and respectfully request a solutions based approach.
+We want to hear from you and respectfully request a solutions-based approach.

 Payments: are due on scheduled due date.
 You acknowledge that your daughter will not be eligible to play in games or practices with any fee balances outstanding.
 If participation numbers do not meet enough to form a team, the Vipers will refund 90% of funds collected.

 Should a game/ tournament be re-scheduled due to weather, State/CDC shutdowns, field availability, etc... that are beyond the control of the organization, players acknowledge that they are expected to make every effort to be available for a re-scheduled date.
 Player (un)availability is the player's responsibility and choice.
 The organization will not entertain any requests for refunds, give backs, etc... in these situations.
 No exceptions.